 - i.
 Undertake the identification procedure when introducing a customer and to obtain any additional KYC information from the client; or - ii.
-Confirm the identification details if the customer is not resident in Ghana; or - iii.
-Confirm that the verification of identity has been carried out (if an agent is acting for underlying principals).
+Confirm the identification details if the customer is not resident in Ghana ; or - iii.
+Confirm that the verification of identity has been carried out (if an agent is acting for underlying principals). - b.
+Introductions from Authorized Financial Intermediaries c.
+Written Applications d.
+Non-Written Application

-Where an intermediary introduces a customer to an MO the customer shall become the applicant for the business and the identity of the customer shall be verified in line with the requirements provided under these guidelines.
+Where an intermediary introduces a customer to an MO the customer shall become the applicant for the business and the identity of the customer shall be verified in line with the requirements provided under these Guidelines.